Renewables

 When CWP Europe’s contractor Solarpro completes a 174 MW photovoltaic facility in mid-2025, as scheduled, it will be the biggest in Romania.
 It will feature LONGi’s bifacial modules.

 Bulgaria-based Solarpro Holding is building a 174 MW solar power plant in Romania for CWP Europe.
 Chinese supplier LONGi said it would deliver more than 285,000 modules.
-Domestic firm Grup Blauer is also participating, as a developer, the update reads.
+Domestic firm Grup Blauer is also participating, as the developer, the update reads.

 The site is southwest of Bucharest, in the Oltenia region, which has some of the highest irradiation levels in the country, the statement reads.